Considering doing the Fiery Furnace hike in Arches? Here’s everything you need to know to do this bucket list trail!

 There were other spots in Arches National Park we were very happy to have the trail map (e.g. Devil’s Garden, Tower Arch), so I think it’s worth the cost even if you just use it at this national park (and honestly, I’d pay for it even if it was just for this one hike).

-Because there is not a clear path to follow through the maze of canyons, pillars, and dead ends in the Fiery Furnace hike, it was extremely helpful for us to be able to refer back to our map, to make sure we were on the right track.
+Because there is not a clear path to follow through the maze of canyons, pillars, and dead ends, it was extremely helpful for us to be able to refer back to our map, to make sure we were on the right track.

 Of course, we went ahead and explored all the little nooks and crannies that we wanted, but it was nice to know where we were and not actually get lost.